AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 ------
 Funded PhD positions are available at the Department of Mechanical Engineering at Clemson University starting Fall 2024.
 Qualified candidates will receive a tution waiver and stipend to conduct research on customizing exoskeleton assistance for volitional human motion via online, human-in-the-loop optimizaion.

-*  Required Qualificaition:
+*  Required Qualification:
    - A BS and/or MS degree in Mechanical, Electrical, Computer Engineering, or related areas.
    - Proficient programming skills in C/C++, Python, and Matlab.
    - Good communication, presentation, and writing skills.

-*  Preferred Qualificaition:
+*  Preferred Qualification:
    - Knowledge in control systems design and analysis, robot dynamics, and optimization/machine learning.
    - Experiences with using inertial measurement units, joint encoders, actuators, and motor drivers.
    - Experiences with using motion capture systems and electromyography sensors for gait analysis.